 VCU Libraries understands the importance of selecting the right course materials and the burden textbook costs place on students.
-The Open and Affordable Course Content Initiative supports instructors as they work to transition to zero textbook cost courses, using either open educational resources or library-licensed content.
+The Open and Affordable Course Content Initiative (also known as the textbook affordability initiative) supports instructors as they work to transition to zero textbook cost courses, using either open educational resources or library-licensed content.

 Often times, students feel alone and ill-prepared to tackle the problem of high textbook costs.
 The Open and Affordable Course Content Initiative is here to offer solutions to this prevailing circumstance.